The Hidden Costs of Poor Protein Digestion and 4 Natural Remedies

-When your colon is full of undigested protein, good intestinal flora are diminished and bad bacteria take hold.
-The very lining of your intestines can also be damaged, releasing undigested proteins into the bloodstream and wreaking havoc throughout your body.
+When your colon is full of undigested proteins, good intestinal flora are diminished and bad bacteria take hold.
+The very lining of your intestines can also be damaged, releasing harmful compounds into the bloodstream and wreaking havoc throughout your body.

-Aside from foul smelling flatulence, abdominal pain and alternating constipation and diarrhea, other more serious health concerns and diseases associated with poor protein digestion include:
+Aside from symptoms like foul smelling flatulence, abdominal pain and alternating constipation and diarrhea, other more serious concerns associated with poor protein digestion include:

 - Irritable bowel syndrome (IBS)

 - Leaky gut syndrome

 - Ulcers and gastritis